a-morales/kwm/README.md

 In addition to the above, the file `$HOME/.kwm/init` is a shell script that will be ran after *Kwm* has finished setting up the internal configuration.

-A sample config and init file can be found within the [examples](examples) directory.
+A sample config file can be found within the [examples](examples) directory.

 Note: The sample configuration and information is updated to follow Kwm @ master.
 If you are running a release version of Kwm, be aware that the documentation in this github repository may not always apply.